doron-pela/Byte-Bazaar/README.md

 For seamless browsing:
 •	Use the search bar in the header to quickly find products.
 •	Visit the Shop page for product categories and filtering options.
-•	Access your dashboard (for sellers and collaborators) for personalized tasks and financial tracking.4.
-Page-by-Page Guide Home Page
+•	Access your dashboard (for sellers and collaborators) for personalized tasks and financial tracking.

+3. Page-by-Page Guide:

+Home Page
 •	Highlights featured products, latest uploads, and success stories.
 •	Contains quick links to Shop, About Us, and Contact pages.